 Hear From Our Students

 "I am a veteran teacher with 23 years of experience teaching middle school in Portland Public Schools.
-When I was given the opportunity to take courses through UO and the Ballmer Institute for Children's Behavioral Health, I jumped at the chance.
-The first course, "Teaching self-regulation in childhood and adolescence," taught by Atika Khurana exceeded my expectations.
-The professional development I received from her class was the best I have received in years and was exactly what I needed to energize my teaching and instruction.
-The class was quite rigorous.
-We read multiple research-based articles about the why and how of teaching executive functioning and self-regulation.
-Class was enhanced by lively discussions and opportunities to collaborate with our peers.
-I felt fully supported by the instructors in the class.
+The professional development I received from the "Teaching self-regulation in childhood and adolescence” course was the best I have received in years and was exactly what I needed to energize my teaching and instruction.
+Class was enhanced by lively discussions and opportunities to collaborate with our peers, and I felt fully supported by the instructors in the class.
 We studied research-based strategies and learned to implement them in our classrooms, immediately.
 This class was quite impactful because I learned strategies that work with middle schoolers, and I could use some of the self-care strategies in my own life."

 — Heather K. Siegfried, Ockley Green Middle School 6-7 Social Science

 "As a Special Education Teacher (Learning Center) in my tenth year of supporting Title I and CSI/TSI middle schools, I am constantly looking for new and innovative ideas to support my caseload of students.
 What I walked away with from this class was so much more than I ever expected.
 Not only did the research-based practices presented in this course apply to every single student on my caseload, but they also greatly addressed the behaviors and needs of some of my most “at-risk” students in regard to their severe self-regulation and executive functioning challenges.
-Even more importantly, the content of this class was presented through both a culturally and trauma-informed lens that greatly matches the population of students I work with on a daily basis.
-I believe this course and The Ballmer Institute's graduate coursework should be a prerequisite for all graduate teaching programs, as well as a continuing option for veteran teachers who need a firm reminder that caring for themselves is an equally imperative part of caring for and supporting their students."
+Even more importantly, the content of this class was presented through both a culturally and trauma-informed lens that greatly matches the population of students I work with on a daily basis."

 — Brenna Sheridan, dual MS in Special Education and Elementary Education